 This stanza describes the narrator’s father getting ready for the battle, and how he was embedded in the Kamikaze attack that the Japanese used against the US Navy during World War Two.
 The use of the word ‘embark’ in the very first line of this stanza has a double meaning; first to board a plane and second to embark upon a new adventure.
 This is a willingly done positive connotation, but reading the whole poem it comes out the word ‘embark’ is suitably used in terms of the relevance of the poem’s theme.

-From line eight, the tone of the poem suddenly changes, and begins to describe the abrupt decision of the pilot when the narrator says, ‘he must have looked far down.’
-From line eleven to twenty-five, the narrator highlights the pilot remembering details of the games he played with his brothers, the patterns, and colors of the fish, and the taste of the sea salt.
-These vivid memories denote what he may lose and depict a powerful sense of home-sickness.
-Yes, the feeling of homesickness is conveyed through these lines, but the lines like ‘but halfway there, she thought, recounting it later to her children’ confuse the readers as it becomes quite difficult to know whether the narrator of the poem is narrating her father’s Kamikaze story to her children or grandchildren.
+From line eight, the tone of the poem suddenly changes.
+There is a reference to the abrupt decision of the pilot in this line, “he must have looked far down.”
+The lines like “but halfway there, she thought, recounting it later to her children” confuse the readers as it becomes quite difficult to know whether the narrator of the poem is narrating her father’s Kamikaze story to her children or grandchildren.

-When I searched the meaning of these lines online, I came to know that the daughter (narrator) is telling the story of the pilot to a whole new generation of grandchildren who might have never met him.
+According to the poem’s context, the daughter (narrator) is telling the story of the pilot to a whole new generation of grandchildren who might have never met him.
 These references are enough to establish the outcome of the pilot’s decision – and the way his entire community and family judge him, based on the decision he took while going on a journey of Kamikaze (suicide mission).
 The poet here also invites the readers to question whether the judgment the pilot receives from his near and dear ones as well as from the community is harsh or not.
 The readers are also invited to question the practice of suicide missions in the war.

 – yes, grandfather’s boat – safe